gearnode/local-gateway/README.md

 ## Abstract

-In the networked development TLS is a must.
+TLS is a must in the networked development.

-Indeed, Working localy without TLS add dev specific configurations (e.g. HSTS, CSP, secure cookie, etc.) and forbid some iteration with external server (e.g.
+Working locally without TLS requires dev specific configurations (e.g. HSTS, CSP, secure cookie, etc.) and prevents some iteration with external server (e.g.
 SSO, webhook, etc).
-But configuring each application to boot with TLS mode is hard.
+Also, configuring each application to boot with TLS mode is hard.

-Furthermore when you work with multiple application or with an application that deal with subdomain have DNS server is a must too.
+More, working with multiple applications or with an application that deal with subdomain, having a DNS server is a must too.

-So the goal of this project is to provide a simple DNS server with TLS proxy without change development application and reduce the diff between local environment and production environment.
+The goal of this project is to provide a simple DNS server with TLS proxy without impacting development applications and reducing the different between local environment and production environment.

 ## Requirements

-Local Gateway requires the following to run:
+Using Local Gateway requires:

 - [Docker](https://www.docker.com/) 18.09+
 - [Docker Compose](https://docs.docker.com/compose/) 1.23+

 ## Setup

-Ensure you have requires docker and docker compose version.
+Ensure you have the required Docker and Docker compose version.

 ```sh
 docker --version